Share Your Start-Up Story – Thriva

 Hamish’s ultimate aim is to make the tracking and understanding of consumer’s health changes as easy as ‘jumping on the weighing scales’.

 One of the 3 co-founders – Eliot Brooks – has a hereditary high cholesterol disposition which means he has to test his blood every 3 months.
 When I and Eliot worked together, we got to discussing why the testing processed felt so antiquated and so anti-customer.
 It was through that lens that the wider issue became so apparent.
 That nobody has any insights on an on-going basis which is precisely why people get nasty surprises from their body.

 What’s Unique About The Thriva Kit

 We’re creating a brand and a product designed for anyone.
-We’re hear to help people go from a position of ignorance about their bodies to one of informed strength.
+We’re here to help people go from a position of ignorance about their bodies to one of informed strength.
 We happen to have started with analysing blood because there’s a huge amount you can tell from it and the majority of factors can be positively impacted by lifestyle change.

 The Successful Seed Round – How Did You Do it

 The honest answer: I did whatever it takes.
-I learnt lots of lessons and would do it differently if I had the time again.
+I learned lots of lessons and would do it differently if I had the time again.
 That said, I couldn’t be happier and more proud of the fantastic backers we’re now working with.

 Is This Your First Investment Round

 We previously raised a small Angel round which was really all about us quitting our jobs and enabling us to go full-time on Thriva.